- A paraphrase tool can aid in understanding by providing a different perspective on text

 It’s also the slowest of the paraphrase tools here.
 But if you want a very simple “entry level” tool to get your paraphrasing game started, take a look at Paraphraser.

-5. (And Grammarly, just for good measure)
+And as an addition, Grammarly, just for good measure

 Our last choice is a little different.
 Grammarly isn’t actually a paraphrasing tool, but the spelling and style assistant is ubiquitous across the world of commercial text – everyone’s heard of it, and most are using it.
 The reason: Grammarly does it all.
 It works across a huge range of apps, both SaaS / browser-based and desktop applications like Word.